In this post, we’ll take a look at key information you need about the remote November LSAT!

 The November LSAT

-In spring 2021, the LSAC (test-maker) announced that all LSATs through at least June 2022 will be remote LSAT exams.
-This comes along with additional changes to the remote format that will start in August 2021, including the return of the unscored section and a break between the second and third sections of the exam.
+LSAC announced that they would continue to administer the LSAT remotely through at least June 2023.
+This comes along with additional changes to the remote format that will start in August 2022, including the return of the unscored section and a break between the second and third sections of the exam.

 November LSAT Dates